-Soft contact lenses may be more comfortable than their rigid counterparts, but they can tear easily.
-Lenses that have a greater water content or that are extra thin are more prone to tearing.
-Lenses can tear as a result of improper insertion or removal from the eye, or because the lens has dried out.
-Torn lenses should be removed because they can scratch and irritate the eye.
-This process is similar to removing an intact contact lens but requires additional care and precision.
+Soft contact lenses may be more comfortable compared to their rigid counterparts, but soft lenses are also more fragile and prone to tearing.
+Lenses may be more likely to rip or tear if they are removed from a dry eye, or if they are handled aggressively during cleaning or removal.
+Torn lenses should be removed right away, because they can scratch and irritate the eye.
+This process is similar to removing an intact contact lens, but requires additional care and precision.

 Before you try to remove the lens yourself, take stock of your situation.
 If you are experiencing a lot of pain or irritation in your eye, or if you aren't confident you can remove the lens yourself, see an eye doctor for removal.

 Wash your hands thoroughly, and dry using a lint-free towel.

 Seek the assistance of someone who can help you, if possible.
 Stand or sit in front of a mirror in a well-lit area, so you or your helper can more easily view your eye, and locate the contact lens and any fragments.